aurelia/aurelia/docs/user-docs/templates/repeats-and-list-rendering.md

 ### Object Syntax

 In Javascript, objects are not a native collection type.
 However, there might be situations where you want to iterate values inside of an object.
-Aurelia does not provide a way of doing this, so we need to create a [Value Converter](value-converters.md) to transform our object into an iterable format.
+Aurelia does not provide a way of doing this, so we must create a [Value Converter](value-converters.md) to transform our object into an iterable format.

 {% code title="repeater-template.html" %}
 ```html